 Abstract

 Grass species exhibit large diversity in panicle architecture, variations of which are often controlled by genes, the environment, and their interaction.
 The genetic study of panicle architecture in perennial grasses is limited.
 In this study, we evaluate the genetic basis of panicle architecture including panicle length, primary branching number, and secondary branching number in an outcrossing switchgrass population grown across ten field sites in the central United States, through multi-environment mixed QTL analysis.
-We also evaluated pleiotropic relationships between panicle traits and flowering time, tiller production and biomass.
-Furthermore, we searched for candidate genes underlying panicle trait QTL in switchgrass and conducted a genomic prediction for an independent set of genotypes grown at three of the 10 sites using Bayesian multi-trait and multi-environment model.
+Furthermore, we searched for candidate genes underlying panicle trait QTL in switchgrass.
 Overall, 18 QTL were detected for the three panicle traits.
 Twelve of the QTL exhibited consistent effects (i.e., no QTL by environment interactions or no QTL x E), and most (4 of 6) of the effects with QTL x E exhibited condition-specific effects.
-Genomic prediction built upon the core 380 genotypes at the 10 sites showed moderate prediction accuracy (0.45-0.61) on the extra 370 genotypes grown at the three sites.
 Panicle QTL co-localized with previously identified flowering time QTL and candidate genes associated with flowering, supporting a pleiotropic model of panicle development based on shared developmental genetics and responses to environmental signals.

-Key words: panicle, QTL x E interaction, phenotypic plasticity, pleiotropy, condition-specific effect, Panicum virgatum, switchgrass
+Key words: panicle, QTL x E interaction, phenotypic plasticity, , condition-specific effect, Panicum virgatum, switchgrass

 Declarations